mzman88/bamoe91-enablement-lab/README.md

 ### Sample project

+We will take a look at the project that we will benusing for this lab.
-The project that we will be using is stored in the `C:/kogito-examples/kogito-quarkus-examples/jbpm-compact-architecture-example/` folder.
+The project that is located in the `C:\kogito-examples\kogito-quarkus-examples\jbpm-compact-architecture-example` folder.

+We will use VSCode to edit all projects artifacts.
+In a Windows Command Prompt (type `cmd` in the search bar), navigate to the `C:\kogito-examples\kogito-quarkus-examples\jbpm-compact-architecture-example\` folder, and type `code .`.
+This will open an instance of VSCode and load the project.
+Close all editor that will open.

 In this project, a business process (defined as BPMN) and business rules (defined as DMN) can be found under the `src/resources` folder.
+Open both `src\resources\hiring.bpmn` and `src\resources\NewHiringOffer.dmn` file in VSCode and get familiar with them.

 The business process is a basic one detail a hiring process.
 The hiring process aims at identifying if a candidate is a good fit, following the given workflow: